Language Access Plan

 • Assessing employee awareness of language access policies and procedures

-• Assessing effectiveness of interpretation and translation services
+• Assessing the effectiveness of interpretation and translation services

 • Tracking costs of providing language access services

-Every two years, CalHHS will generate and update the list of minimum threshold languages for the translation of vital documents and essential web content.
+Every two years, CalHHS will generate and update the list of minimum threshold languages for the translation of vital documents and essential website content.
 Consistent with CalHHS Policy, the HCAI Language Access Plan will be reviewed, revised if necessary, and resubmitted to CalHHS every two years.
-Revisions will address any changes in the Title VI four-factor analysis; whether existing policies and procedures are meeting the needs of LEP individuals; whether staff is sufficiently trained; and whether identified resources for assistance are up-to-date, available, accessible, and viable.
+Revisions will address changes in the five-factor analysis; whether existing policies and procedures are meeting the needs of LEP individuals; whether staff are sufficiently trained; and whether identified resources for assistance are up-to-date, available, accessible, and viable.

 Reevaluations will incorporate, as appropriate, new programs, new legal requirements, additional vital documents, and community input on the Language Access Plan.